Blood on the Sand

 With a cry that I would remember for the rest of my life, I yelled, "Kill them all!"

 The Moslem commanders cried out, but their words were drowned out by the drawing of the swords in my knights.
 In one great motion, they were brought down upon the prisoners, and they fell, lifeless, their blood trickling into the sand.

 During this great massacre, I studied Saladin's face.
 I had expected to see anger, fury, or even disbelief.
 But what I saw jarred me more than rage or incredulity.

 A year later, I would meet Saladin again, to negotiate the end of the crusade.
 We spoke amiably, discussing battles long past until we came around to the actual dealings.
 I discovered that he was in fact very direct with his wishes, and he knew how to get them; no doubt how he'd fought the war for so long.
 The agreement was to allow Christian pilgrims to enter Jerusalem-the city for which the war was launched, and which I never in fact captured- freely and unharmed by the Moslems who still held it.

 I would then depart from the Holy Land entirely a month later, to defend English lands in France.
 But I never forgot my discussions with Saladin, and he and I both knew that neither of us could forget that day with the blood on the sand....

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, TheIbis2010Write a Review